top of page

 It reduces risk for disease.

 I was sold long ago learning that a daily walk can reduce the risk of stroke and the number of days spent in the hospital each year.
-I have spent way to much time in hospitals and anything I can do to avoid the hospital bed not a problem.
-Plus my grandmother passed away from a stroke.
+I have spent way to much time in hospitals and anything I can do to avoid the hospital bed.
+Not a problem.
+My grandmother suffered a stroke and lived her last 8 years in a convalescent home and suffered terribly.
+Not how I will go down.
+I will do whatever it takes to avoid that.

 Besides all of these benefits, we all seem underestimate the power of less-intense physical activity because it isn’t as sexy.
 But just like other cardiovascular activity, walking increases your heart rate, improves blood flow and oxygen delivery, and adds to your daily caloric burn.
 All of this can or reduce the risk for high blood pressure, high cholesterol, obesity, and diabetes just to name a few.